Campus Construction Update: Week of June 4, 2007

 The tree plan has changed, Farnsworth noted.
 Originally, the trees and other finishing features were to be rolled out in block-like zones progressing from west to east.
 The new plan is to work in strip-like zones going south to north.
 Planting will be slow at first, Farnsworth cautioned.
 Still, it’ll be nice to see trees there again.

 In other Alumni Walk news, small connecting paths criss-crossing the Walk will be paved with asphalt starting June 7.
 But, if we may indulge a prejudice: asphalt, schmasphalt.
 If you are building for the ages, you should make like the Romans and pour concrete.
-In that spirit, nearly all the concrete retaining walls are finished for the bankings that are being rebuilt between buildings
+In that spirit, nearly all the concrete retaining walls are finished for the bankings that are being rebuilt between buildings along the Walk.

 The last wall is at the site of the new amphitheater, between Lane and Pettengill (“retaining wall A,” if you’re keeping track).
 Its footer will be poured next week.
 Unexpected utilities work slowed that job a bit.